 How are you living out your assignment from God?

-I was reviewing a conference manual when I noticed that I had stuffed some pages into it.
-Three of those pages were the article on calling, "Formed, Not Found" by Tod Bolsinger.
+I was reviewing an old conference manual when I noticed I had stuffed an article into it.
+The article, "Formed, Not Found", was written by Tod Bolsinger and addressed the subject of calling.

 Bolsinger writes, "For the Christian, calling is formed--and thereby found--in the midst of the work of our hands, just as Jesus taught us that whatever we treasured enough to hold on to will eventually take hold of our hearts."